DocHaskins/NCSU_WolfCopy_Keeper/README.md

 - **Filter by status**: All, Alerts, Low Toner, Low Paper
 - **Search by**: All fields, name, ID, model, or location

-## Working with Individual Printers
+## Working with Individual Devices

 ### Printer Detail Screen
 Tap any printer to see: